-So, how much do I spend?
+So, how much do I spend on clothing, again?

 It's important to start tracking your expenses to figure out a) where your money is going and b) have a rough idea of what you've spent in months and years past.
 This is the first step to figuring out how much to spend in any category of your budget.

 Looking into the data in my Learnvest My Money Center, I see that I spent $2,550 on clothes in 2015.
 I took home 51k (after taxes and expenses) that year, so I'm actually right on track for spending only 5% of my income on clothes.

 I estimate it is less this year as I wear less clothing now that I work for myself full time and have been pretty busy.
 Almost too busy to shop!
 I know that in years prior, I spent more because I had a work wardrobe to manage and my weight fluctuated quite a bit in my early 20's.

 How to Save $$ On Your Clothing Budget Each Year